Australia: The Land Where Time Began

 Beware the The Demon Duck of Doom

 In Aboriginal legend of the people from western Victoria there is mention of a giant emu called Mihirung.
 The legend has now been found.
-It is Genyornis newtoni, the last member of the family Dromornithidae or thunderbirds to survive in Australia, apparently until the arrival of the Aborigines.
+It is Genyornis newtoni, the last member of the family Dromornithidae or thunderbirds to survive in Australia, apparently until the arrival of the Aboriginal People.
 This bird looked very much like a heavy ostrich.

 They ranged from about the size of a cassowary up to possibly the largest bird that ever lived.
 Their appearance was similar to an emu, with powerful legs, reduced wings, and no sternum.
 The skulls, however, were very different from those of emus.
 Another difference was that the end bones of the toes looked more like small hooves than the claws expected in flightless birds.
 So far there are 5 genera and 7 species recognised.
 At the time of writing there is one new genus being studied but not yet named.